· · · · ·

 Sharing is caring!

 If you’ve ever visited the Columbia Restaurant in Florida then you know how incredible their 1905 Salad is!
 The Columbia Restaurant’s 1905 Salad is fresh, hearty and super easy to prepare at home.
+It’s full of juicy tomatoes, salty baked ham, Swiss cheese, crisp lettuce, and a delicious vinaigrette dressing.
+And if you’ve never tried the 1905 Salad, you are in for a treat!

 This post may contain affiliate links